NosMoki/Pro-Art-P16-on-Linux-/README.md

 https://extensions.gnome.org/extension/7018/gpu-supergfxctl-switch/

 ## Testing the GPU
 My recommendation for testing if the install worked is using mincraft, if you have a different method use that.
-Use the flatpack install of prism launcher
+Use the flatpack install of prism launcher.
+You need to have flat pack installed, if you enabled third party packages on install you should be fine.
 ```
-1234
+flatpak install flathub org.prismlauncher.PrismLauncher
 ```
 Now run this command to force open prism using NVIDIA with this command.
 ```